StefEmp/GamesDevelopmentPortfolio/README.md

 ### Escape The Building - **[Link](https://github.com/StefEmp/EscapeTheBuilding)**
 This game is about escaping a building (I know, it says it all in the title!).
+I developed the gameplay mechanics on a test level.
+I created a basic room with a door and the player can place two objects on a trigger volume to open the door and escape.
+The mechanics I coded into the game were, door physics, linking a trigger volume to my door object and adding mass and gravity to the player pawn and objects.

+Following this I created a bigger level with some assets from the Unreal store.
+The player has to find two statues and put them on two different pedestals to open double doors and escape the dungeon.

-The game currently is set in a single building.
-The player can stand on a trigger button to open the door.
-While asset placement and texturing has been done in engine, the mechanics are done using C++ as opposed to Blueprints.
+While asset placement and texturing has been done in engine, the mechanics are done using C++ as opposed to blueprints.
 For example the door opening and closing mechanics are coded into the game using C++.
-I am currently in the process of implementing physics and my next focus will be to apply weight to objects which can be placed upon the trigger volume.
-If the right weight is used it will keep the door open.
 This has been a fun project, where I have been learning about pointers, FVectors and implementing game designer friendly parameters using UPROPERTY.
-If your a potential employer, this project may be finished by the time you read this, as I am close to finishing.
+I really enjoyed towards the end of the projects having a go at level design and figuring out how to make a level look realisitic.

 ### Bull Cow Game - **[Link](https://github.com/StefEmp/BullCowGame)**